-The FR Y-14Q collects detailed data on bank holding companies' (BHC) and intermediate holding companies' (IHC) various asset classes, capital components, and categories of pre-provision net revenue (PPNR) on a quarterly basis.
-The FR Y-14Q report is comprised of Retail, Securities, Regulatory Capital Instruments, Regulatory Capital Transitions, Operational, Trading, PPNR, Wholesale, MSR Valuation Schedule, Retail Fair Value Option/Held for Sale, Counterparty, Balances, and Supplemental schedules, each with multiple supporting worksheets.
+The FR Y-14Q collects detailed data on bank holding companies' (BHC), savings and loan holding companies' (SLHCs), and intermediate holding companies' (IHC) various asset classes, capital components, and categories of pre-provision net revenue (PPNR) on a quarterly basis.
+The FR Y-14Q report is comprised of Retail, Securities, Regulatory Capital Instruments, Regulatory Capital, Operational Risk, Trading, PPNR, Wholesale, Retail Fair Value Option/Held for Sale, Counterparty, Balances, and Supplemental schedules.
 All of the data schedules are to be submitted for each reporting period unless materiality thresholds apply.

-Purpose: The data are used to assess the capital adequacy of large BHCs and IHCs using forward-looking projections of revenue and losses, to support supervisory stress test models, and continuous monitoring efforts, as well as to inform the Federal Reserve's operational decision making as it continues to implement the Dodd-Frank Wall Street Reform and Consumer Protection Act of 2010.
+Purpose: The data are used to assess the capital adequacy of large firms using forward-looking projections of revenue and losses, to support supervisory stress test models, and continuous monitoring efforts, as well as to inform the Federal Reserve's operational decision making as it continues to implement the Dodd-Frank Wall Street Reform and Consumer Protection Act of 2010.

-The respondent panel is comprised of any top-tier BHC or IHC that has $50 billion or more in total consolidated assets as determined based on: (i) the average of the firm's total consolidated assets in the four most recent quarters as reported quarterly on the Consolidated Financial Statements for Bank Holding Companies (FR Y-9C) (OMB No. 7100-0128); or (ii) the average of the firm's total consolidated assets in the most recent consecutive quarters as reported quarterly on the FR Y-9Cs, if the firm has not filed an FR Y-9C for each of the most recent four quarters."
+The respondent panel is comprised U.S. BHCs, U.S. IHCs of foreign banking organizations (FBOs), and covered SLHCs with $100 billion or more in total consolidated assets, as based on: (i) the average of the firm's total consolidated assets in the four most recent quarters as reported quarterly on the firm's Consolidated Financial Statements for Holding Companies (FR Y-9C); or (ii) if the firm has not filed an FR Y-9C for each of the most recent four quarters, then the average of the firm's total consolidated assets in the most recent consecutive quarters as reported quarterly on the firm's FR Y-9Cs.
 Participation is mandatory.

 Schedules are reported quarterly on the last calendar day of the quarter, with exceptions for the Trading and Counterparty Schedules.
-Because the Trading Schedule data are part of the CCAR market shock exercise, the as-of date for the fourth quarter will be communicated in the first quarter.
+Because the Trading Schedule data are part of the global market shock exercise, the as-of date for the fourth quarter will be communicated directly to respondents.
 For all other quarters, the as-of date will be the last day of the quarter.

-The Federal Reserve publishes a summary of results from the latest supervisory stress tests conducted as part of the Dodd-Frank Act and the related results from the Comprehensive Capital Analysis and Review (CCAR).
-The instructions, scenarios, and further information regarding the Dodd-Frank Act stress tests and CCAR are available on the Federal Reserve's website.
+The Federal Reserve publishes a summary of results from the latest Dodd-Frank Act stress test (DFAST) and the related results from the Comprehensive Capital Analysis and Review (CCAR).
+The instructions, scenarios, and further information regarding DFAST and CCAR are available on the Federal Reserve's website.